-There are two suitable materials to employ in your 1 oz copper Printed Circuit Board.
+There are two suitable materials to employ in your 1 oz copper PCB.
 They are copper foil and Prepreg.

 Copper foil is an electrolytic material deposited on a thin layer of metal foil on the base of the circuit board.
 It quickly bonds to an insulating layer and accepts a printed protective layer to form a circuit pattern.

-A prepreg is usually fibreglass filled with resin.
+A prepreg is usually fiberglass filled with resin.
 The resin is pre-dried to reflow and sticks to the circuit board when heated.
-Prepregs are further strengthened by an adhesive layer similar in properties to FR4 material.
+Prepregs are further strengthened by an adhesive layer similar in properties to FR-4 material.

 During 1 oz Copper PCB design, production panels are usually covered with copper, which requires the removal of excess copper from the PCB.
 To do so, PCB fabricators plot the image of your design onto a film.
 Then the copper panel is coated with an etch-resistant material.
 After which, your image is transferred to the etching resist.